-International Day of People with Disability (IDPWD) celebrates the achievements and contributions of the 4.4 million Australians living with disability.
-It provides an opportunity to raise awareness about the barriers people with disability face in many aspects of their lives, while supporting the development of an inclusive Australian society.
+International Day of People with Disability (IDPwD) celebrates the achievements and contributions of the 4.4 million Australians living with disability.
+It provides an opportunity to raise awareness about the barriers people with disability face in many parts of their lives, while supporting the development of an inclusive Australian society.

 Another way to get involved is by checking out our Life Without Limits booklist.
 This is a special collection of stories and memoirs written by people with experience of disability, showing the importance of inclusion and diversity.

 Find out more about our Life Without Limits booklist.

 The Boroondara Volunteer Resource Centre has partnered with Eastern Volunteers to secure a grant.
 This grant will be used to develop an online training hub that aims to address barriers to volunteering.
 It will focus on culturally and linguistically diverse people and people living with disability.